-Cash Collateral Account includes fully funded "VWL Risk Reserve" to cover seller-related risks
+Cash Collateral Account includes fully funded "VWL Risk Reserve" to cover seller-related risks.

 The Cash Collateral Account (CCA) includes several positions.
 A cash reserve, initially amounting to 1.2% of the discounted receivables balance (the "General Cash Collateral Amount") is available to cover senior costs, swap payments and note interest payments.
-Prior to the occurrence of a foreclosure event, the cash collateral account will be refunded on each payment date from the available distribution amount remaining after items 1-4 of the priority of payments.
-The cash reserve minimum floor equals 1.0% of the aggregated discounted receivables balance as of the end of the monthly period.
-Provided that either the final maturity date is reached or the aggregate discounted receivables balance has been reduced to zero, any remaining General Cash Collateral Amount can be used to redeem the notes.
+Prior to the occurrence of a foreclosure event, the cash collateral account will be refunded on each payment date from the available distribution amount remaining after items 1-4 of the Priority of Payments.
+The CCA balance equals the greater of: